achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

 summary: Slack integration is awesome, in this series we'll develop an integration which will help do something useful.
 ---

 I've been playing a lot with Slack lately.
-At Mazira, it has become an integral part of our workflow, and to tell you the truth it hasn't been very long since we started using it.
-Some things are love at first site and I feel Slack is one of them.
+At [Mazira](https://www.mazira.com/), it has become an integral part of our workflow, and to tell you the truth it hasn't been very long since we started using it.
+Some things are love at first sight and I feel Slack is one of them.

 ### What are we doing?
-This exercise is not intended to be a tutorial on writing Slack Integrations, its more like doing fun stuff in Clojure.
+This exercise is not intended to be a tutorial on writing Slack Integrations, it's more like doing fun stuff in Clojure.

 Source code is available [here](https://github.com/verma/slack-weather).

 We'll setup a basic project in Clojure and build a Slack integration.
 We'd be querying [OpenWeatherMap](http://openweathermap.org/) for weather information for the given zip code.
-I guess its nice to know how it is outside when you spend your entire day inside, on a computer, writing Clojure.
+I guess it's nice to know how it is outside when you spend your entire day inside, on a computer, writing Clojure.

 OpenWeatherMap provides weather over a freely accessible API which returns results in JSON.
 [Try this](http://api.openweathermap.org/data/2.5/find?q=95136,USA&units=imperial).

-On Slack side of things, you need to setup an _Incoming Webhook_.
+On the Slack side of things, you need to setup an _Incoming Webhook_.
 Details for doing that can be found [here](https://my.slack.com/services/new/incoming-webhook).
-You should eventually end up with a URL that you can post well-defined data to.
+You should eventually end up with a URL to which you can post well-defined data.

 ### Setting up the projects
-Lets begin by starting a new project.
+Let's begin by starting a new project.

     lein new compojure slack-weather

 This will create a new project for you named `slack-weather` using the `compojure` template.

 We're going to import some dependencies.
-I like to use [clj-http](https://github.com/dakrone/clj-http) for making web-request, [data.json](https://github.com/clojure/data.json) for manipulating JSON and [core.async](https://github.com/clojure/core.async) for general awesomeness (for the `thread` function actually).
-Lets add these deps to the `project.clj` file.
+I like to use [clj-http](https://github.com/dakrone/clj-http) for making web-requests, [data.json](https://github.com/clojure/data.json) for manipulating JSON and [core.async](https://github.com/clojure/core.async) for general awesomeness (for the `thread` function actually).
+Let's add these deps to the `project.clj` file.
 After you're done making changes it should look something like:

 {% highlight clojure %}